 The Philippine tarsier (Carlito syrichta), known locally as the kupal in Cebuano/Visayan, is an extremely small animal measuring around 85 to 160 millimeters (3.35 to 6.30 in) in height.
 It weighs 113-142 grams.
 Its geographic range includes the islands of Bohol, Leyte, Samar, and Mindanao in the Philippines.
 It can easily be identified by its big, round eyes (considered the biggest amongst mammals) -- 16 mm across, very proportionate to its body size!

 This tiny animal uses diverse means of communication.
 Studies have shown that it produces three different audible calls.
 First a "loud call" resembling an intense single note.
-On a jolly mood, it releases a soft sweet bird-like trill.
+On a jolly mood, it releases a soft, sweet birdlike trill.
 During group communication, they emit a chirping, locust-like sound.
-Recent findings revealed that tarsiers vocalize in an ultrasound frequency range of 70 KHz and its finely tuned ears are capable of picking up frequencies above 90 kHz.
+Recent findings have revealed that tarsier's vocalization in an ultrasound frequency range of 70 KHz and its finely tuned ears is capable of picking up frequencies above 90 kHz.
 By comparison, humans generally can’t hear anything above 20 kHz.

-Females gestation period lasts about 6 months.
+The females gestation period lasts about 6 months.
 Giving birth to a single offspring.
 In its natural habitat, the Philippine tarsiers can live up to 24 years.
 Its population is declining due to habitat loss; and if no action is taken, this gentle animal is on the brink of extinction.
-Currently, the Philippine government has launched various initiatives including establishing a forest reserve on the island of Bohol; to protect and manage the tarsier sanctuary and setting up a wildlife research laboratory .
+Currently, the Philippine government has launched various initiatives, including establishing a forest reserve on the island of Bohol; to protect and manage the tarsier sanctuary and setting up a wildlife research laboratory .